Here are the Forms You Need

 Affidavit to Delay Entry into an Exempt School

-State law requires compulsory school attendance if the student is 6 years of age before January 1 of the school year for which Rule 13 or Rule 12 forms are filed.
+State law requires compulsory school attendance if the student is 6 years of age before January 1 of the school year for which Rule 13 forms are filed.
 This compulsory attendance situation also applies to homeschooled students.
 Parents can delay the start of homeschooling until age seven (7) by filing an affidavit with the local school district.
 The NCHEA has developed a Parent or Guardian Affidavit to Delay Entry into an Exempt School for this situation.